How do I upload SSL certificates for my Classic Load Balancer to prevent clients from receiving “untrusted certificate” errors?

 Short description

-If you use HTTPS/SSL listeners for your Classic Load Balancer, you must install an SSL certificate.
-Installing an SSL certificate allows your Classic Load Balancer to terminate SSL/TLS client connections.
+If you use HTTPS/SSL listeners for your Classic Load Balancer, then you must install an SSL certificate.
+After you install an SSL certificate, your Classic Load Balancer can terminate SSL/TLS client connections.

-The SSL certificate has a validity period.
+There's a validity period for the SSL certificate.
 You must replace the certificate before its validity period ends.
-To replace the certificate, you must create and upload a new certificate.
+To replace the certificate, create and upload a new certificate.

-• Uploading certificate files or copying and pasting certificates that contain extra white space
+• You upload certificate files or copy and paste certificates that contain extra white space.

 Resolution

 To resolve untrusted certificate errors, upload an SSL certificate for your load balancer.
-Also, be sure to replace the certificate before its validity period ends.
+Replace the certificate before its validity period ends.

 With AWS Certificate Manager (ACM), you can create, import, and manage SSL/TLS certificates.
 IAM supports importing and deploying server certificates.
 ACM is the preferred tool to provision, manage, and deploy your server certificates.

-To troubleshoot errors encountered when uploading SSL certificates, follow these guidelines:
+To troubleshoot errors that you encounter when you upload SSL certificates, follow these guidelines:

 • Complete the prerequisites for importing certificates.

-• If you're using IAM to upload the certificate, follow the steps to upload a server certificate (AWS API).
+• If you use IAM to upload the certificate, then follow the steps to upload a server certificate (AWS API).

-• If you're using ACM to import the certificate, follow the steps to import a certificate.
+• If you use ACM to import the certificate, then follow the steps to import a certificate.

-• Confirm that the certificate does not contain extra white space.
+• Confirm that the certificate doesn't contain extra white space.

-• If an error message indicates that the public key certificate is invalid, then it's likely that either the public key certificate or the certificate chain is invalid.
-If the certificate uploads successfully without the certificate chain, then the certificate chain is invalid.
-Otherwise, the public key certificate is invalid.
+• If the error message indicates that the public key certificate isn't valid, then either the public key certificate or the certificate chain isn't valid.
+If the certificate uploads successfully without the certificate chain, then the certificate chain isn't valid.
+Otherwise, the public key certificate isn't valid.

 • Confirm that the public key certificate is in the X.509 PEM format.